Toward Autonomous Soft Robotic Endovascular Navigation via Imitation Learning: Introduction

 In this work, the application of interest is intracranial aneurysm treatment, in which a neurointerventional surgeon navigates a microguidewire and microcatheter (\textless 1 mm diameters) through the blood vessels of the brain to the site of an aneurysm to deliver therapy~\cite{Santiago2024}.
 In these cases, complex bifurcations, unusual aneurysm orientation, and tortuosity lead to procedural difficulty and complications.
 As a critical step towards achieving autonomous navigation, we conduct our study using a large-scale robot.
-While progress towards miniaturizing soft robotic tools is being made (see Fig. 1 and~\cite{Gopesh2021, Felix2024}), larger-scale prototypes are currently more mechanically robust and easier to track in camera images.
-Thus, they enable us to reliably collect hundreds of demonstrations to validate the autonomous navigation approach, before extending to the small-scale.
+While progress towards miniaturizing soft robotic tools is being made (see Fig. 1 and~\cite{felixsoromicrocath}), larger-scale prototypes are currently more mechanically robust and easier to track in camera images.
+Thus, they enable reliable collection of hundreds of demonstrations before small-scale extension.
 In addition, we isolate our focus to a single bifurcation projected to a 2D plane.
-In a real case, navigation can be reduced to traversing a single bifurcation at a time, which often lies roughly in a plane after appropriate C-arm positioning.
+Clinically, navigation can be reduced to one roughly planar bifurcation at a time after C-arm positioning.
 The setup is depicted in Fig.~\ref{fig:abs}.
-With this setup, we preserve several core difficulties of endovascular intervention: unpredictable vessel-tool forces via a soft robotic steerable guidewire attached to a flexible tube; high geometrical variation via modular 3D-printed vessel mazes; and ambiguous and incomplete visual feedback via a fluoroscopy simulator.
+With this setup, we preserve several core difficulties of endovascular intervention: unpredictable vessel-tool forces via a steerable soft robot attached to a flexible tube; high geometrical variation via modular 3D-printed vessel mazes; and ambiguous and incomplete visual feedback via a fluoroscopy simulator.